Downtown Parking

 Questions related to Downtown Parking?
 Please submit them here and we will respond as soon as we can, usually within a few days.

 • Share Whats going on with the parking lot across from Sportsmans on Main?
 I also heard the old police station was going to be torn down and turned into a parking lot.
 What's the status there? on Facebook Share Whats going on with the parking lot across from Sportsmans on Main?
 I also heard the old police station was going to be torn down and turned into a parking lot.
-What's the status there? on Twitter Share Whats going on with the parking lot across from Sportsmans on Main?
+What's the status there? on X (formerly Twitter) Share Whats going on with the parking lot across from Sportsmans on Main?
 I also heard the old police station was going to be torn down and turned into a parking lot.
 What's the status there? on Linkedin Email Whats going on with the parking lot across from Sportsmans on Main?
 I also heard the old police station was going to be torn down and turned into a parking lot.
 What's the status there? link

 Whats going on with the parking lot across from Sportsmans on Main?
 I also heard the old police station was going to be torn down and turned into a parking lot.
 What's the status there?

-JTNathan asked about 2 years ago
+JTNathan asked over 2 years ago

 Great questions.